core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 ## Name {#name}

-This specification also supports the encoding of YANG item identifiers as strings, similar as those used by the JSON Encoding of Data Modeled with YANG {{RFC7951}}.
-This approach can be used to avoid the management overhead associated to SIDs allocation.
+This specification also supports the encoding of YANG item identifiers as strings, similar to those used by the JSON Encoding of Data Modeled with YANG {{RFC7951}}.
+This approach can be used to avoid the management overhead associated with SID allocation.
 The main drawback is the significant increase in size of the encoded data.

 YANG item identifiers implemented using names MUST be in one of the following forms:

-* simple - the identifier of the YANG item (i.e. schema node or identity).
+* simple - the identifier of the YANG item (i.e., schema node or identity).

 * namespace qualified - the identifier of the YANG item is prefixed with the name of the module in which this item is defined, separated by the colon character (":").